Irakere: Innovations in popular dance music

 In the 1980s Irakere recorded dance music, rhythmically akin to the contemporaneous style known as songo.
 This body of material can be seen as a type of bridge, connecting the songo era with the timba era which began in the early 1990s.
 One of the more popular Irakere dance tunes is "Rucu rucu a Santa Clara" (1985), written by José Luis Cortés "El Tosco," who would later found NG La Banda, and launch the timba movement.
 Trumpeter José Crego "El Greco," and saxophonists Carlos Averhoff and Germán Velazco, are heard playing the bop-like horn lines in this dance music.
-The three wind players would later go on to become part of NG La Banda's "metales de terror" horn section, the basic template for timba horns.
+The three wind players would later become part of NG La Banda's "metales de terror" horn section, the basic template for timba horns.
 Irakere continued recording dance pieces into the 1990s.

-With Babalú Ayé (1997), the band fully embraced timba, the new genre which had directly resulted in part, from Irakere's innovations two decades earlier.
+With Babalú Ayé (1997), the band fully embraced timba, the new genre which had resulted in part from Irakere's innovations two decades earlier.
 The CD, which was nominated for a Grammy, features singer and timbales player José Miguel.
 In contrast to the impeccably executed dance music on the CD, Babalú Ayé also contains a long "bonus track"—"Babalú Ayé'," a loose folkloric/jazz experiment featuring the legendary lead vocalist Lazaro Ros.

-In 1997 Chucho Valdés left the group, and Chucho's son Chuchito took over the piano chair and the role of director between 1997 and 1999.
+Chucho Valdés left the group in 1997.
+His son Chuchito took over the piano chair and the role of director between 1997 and 1999.

 Irakere's jazz legacy

 Paquito D'Rivera defected to the United States in 1980.
-Arturo Sandoval left the group a year later, and then defected to the United States in 1990.
-Both musicians have commented on the joy they felt, at being able to finally pursue jazz careers in the United States, and the honor of playing alongside their jazz heroes.
-As time went on, D'Rivera began looking back, and gained a deeper appreciation for the music of his first home.
-In 1994 he stated that he fell in love with Cuban music again on the shores of the Hudson River.
+Arturo Sandoval left the group a year later, then defected to the United States in 1990.
+Both musicians have commented on the joy they felt at finally being able to pursue jazz careers in the U.S., and the honor of playing alongside their jazz heroes.
+As time passed, D'Rivera gained a deeper appreciation for the music of his first home.
+In 1994, he said he fell in love with Cuban music again on the shores of the Hudson River.
 Since he left Cuba, D'Rivera has recorded several albums with Cuban themes, including La Habana-Rio Conexión (1992), 40 Years of Cuban Jam Session (1994), Habanera Absolute Ensemble (1999), and Tropicana Nights (1999).
-Sandoval, who was once threatened with imprisonment by the Cuban government for listening to American jazz on the radio, has recorded albums of both straight-ahead jazz, and jazz with a strong Cuban influence.
-Chucho Valdés has also pursued a successful jazz career, recording for the prestigious Blue Note jazz label.
+Sandoval, who was once threatened with imprisonment by the Cuban government for listening to American jazz on the radio, has recorded straight-ahead jazz albums as well as jazz with a strong Cuban influence.
+Chucho Valdés has pursued a successful jazz career, recording for the prestigious Blue Note jazz label.